aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 1. Confirm that the ASI676MC actually produces the purple-frame failure.
 2. Enable purple-frame handling and leave Exclude Only enabled.
-3. Choose either low-disk diagnostic FITS or temporary ordinary FITS saving for every image.
+3. Choose either low-disk diagnostic FITS or temporary standard FITS saving for every image.
 Enable preceding-frame caching only when the additional memory and disk use are acceptable.
 4. Collect several purple events across at least two exposure levels.